lzwjava/blog-source/_posts/2024-12-28-cofounder-en.md

 - The partner we have is likely the most suitable one, though there will be disagreements.
 Think about the bigger picture.
 If our startup project isn’t too challenging, we might find a partner more easily.
 - Think about everyone you meet and every collaborator you have.
 Reflect on why some of you couldn’t last long or go far together, or why some friendships have lasted.
 - Create a small team.
 It works best with fewer than 10 people in the current AI era.
+- Startup or life can be long.
+So, from the perspective of startup or life, think about what matters.
+And find the counter who shares the same thoughts in their deep heart.